TotaruSeika-pr/Creator/README.md

 ### Example:

-`$ ./Creator.py -p test -os Linux -t "Thanks to Create for the job!"`
+`$ ./Creator.py -p test -t "Thanks to Create for the job!"`

 ##### This function is useful if you need to write short text.
 If you want to write large texts, then write it to a file and use `-cf`